zistro/renaissance/gaming.md

 sudo pacman -S steam lutris
 ```

 Specially check if lib32 graphics drivers are installed in you pc.
-In arch linux when installing steam it will ask will try to install lib32 drivers.
-You can install then if you want
+In arch linux steam package includes that lib32 driver you can select it and install with steam.